Analysis | What Britain Is Targeting in a Post-Brexit City

 8. Do the regulators need regulating?

 Even for backers of the BOE, there is recognition that the bill should lay out some new oversight.
-That’s because before Brexit, the Prudential Regulation Authority -- the part of the BOE which oversees the financial system -- and the Financial Conduct Authority, which focuses on consumer protection, operated according to directions set by people elected democratically to the European Parliament.
+That’s because before Brexit, the PRA -- the part of the BOE which oversees the financial system -- and the FCA, which focuses on consumer protection, operated according to directions set by people elected democratically to the European Parliament.
 Much of the decision making passes to the regulators themselves as part of the shift of EU rules to UK law.
 Many in Parliament, as well as lawyers, economists and industry figures, want some checks to be introduced over regulators, who are not democratically elected.
 Ideas vary from monitoring by lawmakers on the Treasury Select Committee helped by experts, to the courts taking an active role, to greater powers for the government.

 9. How could power be balanced?